-- A. Appendix A (Shoreline Jurisdiction Boundaries and Environment Designations Maps) includes the Official Shoreline Maps, which illustrate the delineation of shoreline jurisdiction environment designations in the Town of Wilkeson. - B. Any areas within shoreline jurisdiction that are not mapped and/or designated due to minor mapping inaccuracies in the lateral extent of shoreline jurisdiction from the shoreline waterbody related to site-specific surveys of ordinary high water mark, floodway, and/or floodplain are automatically assigned the category of the contiguous waterward shoreline environment designation.
-Where the mapping inaccuracy results in inclusion of an unmapped associated wetland (not already included as part of another environment designation), that wetland shall be assigned an Urban Conservancy environment designation.
+- A. Appendix A (Environment Designations Map) includes the Official Shoreline Map, which illustrate the delineation of shoreline jurisdiction environment designations in the Town of South Prairie. - B. Any areas within shoreline jurisdiction that are not mapped and/or designated due to minor mapping inaccuracies in the lateral extent of shoreline jurisdiction from the

-- C. All other areas of shoreline jurisdiction that were neither mapped as jurisdiction nor assigned an environment designation shall be assigned an Urban Conservancy designation until the shoreline can be redesignated through an SMP amendment. - D. In addition, any property shown in shoreline jurisdiction that does not meet the criteria for shoreline jurisdiction (e.g., is more than 200 feet from the OHWM or floodway, is no longer in floodplain jurisdiction as documented by a Letter of Map Revision from FEMA, and does not contain associated wetlands) shall not be subject to the requirements of this SMP.
+C. In addition, any property shown in shoreline jurisdiction that does not meet the criteria for shoreline jurisdiction (e.g., is more than 200 feet from the OHWM or floodway, is no longer in floodplain jurisdiction as documented by a Letter of Map Revision from FEMA, and does not contain associated wetlands) shall not be subject to the requirements of this SMP.
 Note that the actual location of the OHWM, floodplain, floodway, and wetland boundaries must be determined at the time a development is proposed.
 Floodplain and floodway boundaries should be assessed using the most recently revised FEMA maps.

-3.2.7 Interpretation of Environment Designation Boundaries
+3.2.5 Interpretation of Environment Designation Boundaries

-- A. If disagreement develops as to the exact location of an environment designation boundary line, the Official Shoreline Maps shall prevail. - B. If disagreement develops as to the exact location of an environment designation boundary line, the following rules shall apply: - 1.
+- A. If disagreement develops as to the exact location of an environment designation boundary line, the Official Shoreline Map shall prevail. - B. If disagreement develops as to the exact location of an environment designation boundary line, the following rules shall apply: - 1.
 Boundaries indicated as approximately following lot, tract, or section lines shall be so construed.
-Where boundary line adjustments or other modifications are not indicated on the Official Shoreline Maps and where the adjustments involve two or more parcels with different environment designations, a designation of Urban Conservancy shall be assigned to shoreline jurisdiction on the subject properties until the shoreline can be redesignated through an SMP amendment. - 2.
+Where boundary line adjustments or other modifications are not indicated on the Official Shoreline Map and where the adjustments involve two or more parcels with different environment designations, a designation of Shoreline Residential shall be assigned to shoreline jurisdiction on the subject properties until the shoreline can be redesignated through an SMP amendment. - 2.
 Boundaries indicated as approximately following roads or rail lines shall be respectively construed to follow the nearest right-of-way edge. - 3.
 Boundaries indicated as approximately parallel to or extensions of features indicated in (1) or (2) above shall be so construed. - C. In the event of an environment designation mapping error, the Shoreline Administrator shall utilize the criteria contained in RCW 90.58.030(2), chapter 173-22 WAC, and the environment designation criteria contained in this SMP to establish the appropriate environment designation.
-Appeals of such interpretations may be filed pursuant to Section 7.13. - D. All shoreline areas waterward of the OHWM shall be designated Aquatic. - E. Upland environment designations shall apply to shorelands.
+Appeals of such interpretations may be filed pursuant to Section 7.13.